MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/screen-templates/people-screen-overview.md

   - PowerApps
 ---

-# Overview of the people screen template in PowerApps
+# Overview of the people screen template for canvas apps

 In a canvas app, add a people screen that lets users search for people within their organization.
 Users can search for, select, and add people to a collection.
 You can change which types of data appear in the search result gallery, use your people selections to send an email, and make other customizations.